seananderson/csasdown/README.md

 ## Publications prepared using csasdown

+McMillan, C.J., Keppel, E.A., Spaven, L.D. and Doniol-Valcroze, T. 2022.
+Preliminary report on
+the seasonal abundance and distribution of cetaceans in the southern Salish Sea in response to TMX Recommendations 5 and 6 (Year 1).
+Can.
+Tech.
+Rep. Fish.
+Aquat.
+Sci.
+3474: vi + 33 p. [[English](https://waves-vagues.dfo-mpo.gc.ca/Library/4105149x.pdf)]

+DFO.
+2022.
+A data synopsis for British Columbia groundfish: 2021 data update.
+DFO Can.
+Sci.
+Advis.
+Sec.
+Sci.
+Resp.
+2022/XX.
+In press.

 DFO.
 2021.
 Stock status update with application of management procedures for Pacific Herring (*Clupea pallasii*) in British Columbia:
 Status in 2021 and forecast for 2022.